hassanonly-365/Projects/README.md

 # Projects
-This is a list of some of the projects that i have done, i have compiled them into a list for the ease of viewing.
+This is a list for some of the projects that i will done, i will have them compiled into a list for the ease of viewing.